fmatter/cariban_nps/overview.md

 > aneija mödöje yadanawi    i-tü'tajötü-dü      na    yadanawi    mödöje mödö
 > otro   así    no_indígena INTR.C-pensar-NZR.1 3.COP no_indígena así    DEM2in
 > n      ad     n           n                   v.i.a n           ad     pro
-> ‘other Creoles think like this, the Creole is like this’</pre>
+> ‘other Creoles think like this, the Creole is like this
+> otros criollos piensan así, el criollo es así’</pre>

 -   N Postp N: